yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ### Adaptive congestion window
 When the server starts sending data to the user, it doesn't know how much bandwidth it will have for that purpose.
 It can't be sure what amount of data will overwhelm the network and cause congestion.
-Since the implications of congestion can be severe, a mechanism called _Slow Start_ was developed in order to make sure it does not happen.
+Since the implications of congestion can be severe, a mechanism called _slow start_ was developed to make sure it does not happen.
 It enables the server to gradually discover the connection's limits, by starting to send a small amount of packets, and increasing that exponentially.
-But due to its nature, slow start also limits us in the amount of data that we can initially send on a new connection.
+But owing to its nature, slow start also limits the amount of data that we can initially send on a new connection.

 <aside>
 #### Congestion collapse
 The reason slow start is needed is to avoid congestion collapse.

 Let's imagine a situation where the server is sending down significantly more packets than the network can effectively deliver or buffer.
-That means that many or even most of these packets will get dropped.
+Many or even most of these packets will get dropped.
 And what do reliable protocols do when packets are dropped?
-They retransmit them!!
+They retransmit them!

 So now the server is trying to send all the retransmits for the dropped packets, but they are *still* more than the network can handle, so they